92 pH and pOH

 The pH of a solution is therefore defined as shown here, where [H3O+] is the molar concentration of hydronium ion in the solution:

-Rearranging this equation to isolate the hydronium ion molarity yields the equivalent expression:
+Rearranging this equation to isolate the hydronium ion molarity (or the hydrogen ion molarity) yields the equivalent expression:

 Likewise, the hydroxide ion molarity may be expressed as a p-function, or pOH: